Vocation: Talents & Work

 Introduction

-In his parable of the talents, Jesus spoke of three men their master entrusted with his money.
-In this context, the word "talent" (Greek: talanton; G5007) refers to a 75-pound (34-kilogram) weight used for currency exchange, not "talent" as a God-given ability to do something unique.
-Jesus narrated:
+In his parable of the talents, Jesus told of three men entrusted by their master with his money.
+In this context, the word "talent" (Greek: talanton, G5007) refers to a 75-pound (34-kilogram) weight used for currency, not a special ability or skill.
+Jesus narrates:

-However, we may apply the typology to both money and vocation.
-It is just as important to use the natural gifts and talents that God gave us to be good stewards of material things.
-Our daily lives involve constant interaction between our vocations, work, skills, and mammon.
-We must exercise self-control in choosing careers that allow us to have property and finances first!
-However, if we fail to exercise self-control, there are negative results in life, which may lose us a good job or goals.
-God also deals with consequences for fraud, waste, and abuse of the natural talents he gives us.
+We can apply the parable's lesson to both money and vocation.
+It is just as important to use the natural gifts and talents God gives us as it is to manage material resources responsibly.
+Our daily lives constantly involve the interaction of work, skills, and finances.
+We must exercise self-control when choosing careers that help us build property and secure resources, but failing to do so can lead to negative consequences, such as losing a good job or missing essential goals.
+God also warns against fraud, waste, and the misuse of the talents he entrusts to us.
 Consider the rest of Jesus' parable:

 Now the one who had received one valuable coin came and said, "Master, I knew that you are a hard man.
 You harvest grain where you haven't sown.
 You gather crops where you haven't spread seed.
 So I was afraid.
 And I hid my valuable coin in the ground.
 Here, you have what's yours."
 His master replied, "You evil and lazy servant!
 You knew that I harvest grain where I haven't sown and that I gather crops where I haven't spread seed?
 In that case, you should have turned my money over to the bankers so that when I returned, you could give me what belonged to me with interest.
 Therefore, take from him the valuable coin and give it to the one who has ten coins.
 Those who have much will receive more, and they will have more than they need.
 But as for those who don't have much, even the little bit they have will be taken away from them.
 Now take the worthless servant and throw him out into the farthest darkness."
 People there will be weeping and grinding their teeth (Matt.
 25:24–30).